‘The Walking Dead’ Season 7 Finale Photos, Promo, And Sneak Peek [Spoilers]

 The last promotional photo for the Season 7 finale is of a walker.
 It has three hollow metal rods piercing its body.
 One of those is shoved down its throat, so it can’t bite anyone.
 Negan and the Saviors are known for using walkers in creative ways.
 This probably belongs to the villainous group, but is it at the Sanctuary, or did the Saviors bring some walkers with them?

 The Walking Dead Season 7B has followed Robert Kirkman’s comic books closely, especially in the most recent episodes.
 Many are speculating that Sasha (Sonequa Martin-Green) will die in a similar way.
 In the comics, Negan kills Sasha, then puts something over her head to hide that she is a walker.
 He then unleashes her to Rick and hopes that he will get killed by her.
-Of course, Rick doesn’t die in the comics and it is unlikely he will in the TV show.
-As for Martin-Green, it would make sense for her to get killed off since was cast in another show, CBS’s Star Trek: Discovery.
+Of course, Rick doesn’t die in the comics, and it is unlikely he will in the TV show.
+As for Martin-Green, it would make sense for her to get killed off since she was cast in another show, CBS’s Star Trek: Discovery.

 Happy Birthday to @therealsonequa.
 Let her know you have her back today! #TWD